 Always Close the Ouija Session

 When you have finished questioning the board, move the planchette to goodbye, an important part of the ritual that is supposed to close the door between planes and shut down the board.
 You can also say a protective closing chant to help end the session.
 After moving the planchette to "Good-bye," you can either turn it upside down on the board or turn the board over to complete the session.
 Do not ask any further questions or attempt further communication with the spirits once the board is closed.

 What You Learn From Questioning a Ouija Board

-No matter why you choose to question a Ouija board, remember that there is no scientific evidence to prove it works.
-Like other forms of divination, responses may come in the form of riddles or may not be wholly understood.
+No matter why you choose to question a Ouija board, remember that there is no proof it works.
+Like other forms of divination, responses may come in the form of riddles or may not be wholly comprehensible.
 They could also be complete gibberish.
 Use the Ouija board for entertainment or out of curiosity, but never as the only source for help, guidance, or wisdom.
 Ouija boards may be a party game, or they may connect with spirits, or even with your unconscious: no one knows the answers to those questions, not even Ouija.
 Be careful what you ask the board and do not be rude or aggressive with your queries.
 If you get nervous or upset, end the session.
 It's much better to have fun than be frightened.